 FINRA BrokerCheck can be an effective research tool if you’re vetting brokers, investment advisors or firms to work with.
 It provides actionable information like a professional’s qualifications, fee structure and disciplinary disclosures if any.
 The database serves as a one-stop-shop for these details and more.
 Of course, you can also access additional resources like the databases and websites of your own state securities regulators.

-Tips on Finding Brokers and Advisors to Work With
+Tips for Finding a Financial Advisor to Work With

 Photo credit: ©iStock.com/monsitj, ©iStock.com/PeopleImages, ©iStock.com/marchmeena29